An example of a product analytics dashboard showing checkout conversion rates.

 How do product analytics platforms work?

-A product analytics tool works by tracking the actions users take on your site or app—the clicks, page views, form fills, swipes, and other activities involved in navigating a digital product.
-Each can be customized to report on your team’s main KPI and metrics.
+A product analytics tool tracks users' actions on your site or app—clicks, page views, form fills, swipes, and other activities involved in navigating a digital product.
+Each can be customized to report on your team’s main KPIs and metrics.

 Product analytics tools capture data by tracking user actions.
 Here are examples of product analytics tool features: